hhenson/hgraph/docs/quick_start/quick_start.md

 There are enough of these kinds of examples that providing a mechanism to solve this is provided by the framework.
 We call this the [``feedback``](feedback.md).

+Up till now we have focused on SIMULATION-based examples.
+Obviously the framework is designed to work in both SIMULATION and REAL_TIME modes.
+So almost everything that works in one will work in the other.
+However, there is one thing that only works in REAL_TIME mode, namely the PUSH source node.

+Here is an example of the [push source node](push_source_node.md) in python.